Jahooli4/harry-potter-quiz/README.md

 ### Scope Plane
   > - The website should have a link to the home page visible at all times so the user can reset the quiz without using browser navigation buttons.
+  > - The website should not allow user to return to previous question as they will have already been shown the correct answer.
   > - The website should have a welcome message for the user that concisely describes the purpose of the site.
   > - The website should be visually appealing to the user and be styled in a way that is relevant to the Harry Potter theme.
   > - The website background should change colour when the user selects their house.